andreasvc/disco-dop/docs/discodop.rst

 --debin       debinarize fragments.
 --twoterms    only consider fragments with at least two lexical terminals.
 --adjacent    only consider pairs of adjacent fragments (n, n + 1).
---quadratic   use the slower, quadratic algorithm for finding fragments.
 --alt         alternative output format: (NP (DT "a") NN)
               default: (NP (DT a) (NN ))
 --debug       extra debug information, ignored when numproc > 1.